 TAFE NSW makes every effort to ensure that its network environment is safe and secure, but takes no responsibility for the configuration or security of privately owned devices.
 Staff and students of TAFE NSW who use privately owned devices to access the TAFE network do so at their own risk.

 Please note: the TAFENSW wireless network is not available to the general public.

-The Student Support Service Desk (SSSD) provides assistance with:
+The Student Technology Service Desk (STSD) provides assistance with:

-How do I contact the ICT Student Support Service Desk?
+How do I contact the ICT Student Technology Service Desk?

 A bibliography or reference list is a complete list of all the books, articles, and other information sources you have used to help you write your essay or assignment.
 It should be arranged alphabetically by the author's surname.

 TAFE NSW mostly follows the Harvard referencing system, but we advise you to check with your teacher.

 For help in compiling a reference list or bibliography, please refer to our Researching and Referencing Guide or ask your Librarian.

 If you are a TAFE NSW Higher Education student, you should use the referencing guide available to you via the Higher Education Moodle.